Updated Business Practices

 - If you are at a higher risk of severe illness, you should avoid visiting salons and spas at this time.
 Our spa is very large and we have upwards of 100 appts per day so while we do adhere to sanitation standards we do have much higher numbers of clients visiting per day than other Sedona spas.

 - In preparation of your appointment, please take a moment to check in with how well you feel.
 If have had a temperature within 72 hours, have a cough or respiratory symptoms, or are under quarantine due to exposure or travel, please reschedule or cancel by phone 928-282-7737 or email at email@example.com.

 - Face coverings are required in all public areas within Sedona city limits.
 Please read above proclamation for details.
 So we do require masks in the lobby, hallways, bathrooms and in the Nail Salon.
 Therapy rooms are private areas, masks by client discretion.
 It is recommended by the AZ state boards to wear masks and gloves when possible.

-- We are adjusting our schedule so that we stay within guidelines of social distancing.
+- We are adjusting our schedule and our lobbies / lounges so that we stay within guidelines of social distancing (6ft or more).